airburst/goplow/README.md

 ## Configuration

-Create or edit `config.toml` in the same directory as the executable:
+Create or edit `goplow.toml`.
+The app will look for this file in your `$HOME/.config/` folder, or in the same directory as the executable.
+A local file takes precedence over the 'global' config.
+See below for example configuration:

 ```toml
 [server]